-As a trusted confidant to each of his clients, Mr. Schmidt provides impartial, financially sound, and creative solutions to meet their long-term objectives and ensure integrity and accountability throughout the financial process.
+Mr. Schmidt strives to provide impartial, financially sound, and creative solutions to meet their long-term objectives and ensure integrity and accountability throughout the financial process.

 Prior to beginning his career as a municipal advisor, Mr. Schmidt served as a Senior Associate and Northern California manager for a public finance consulting firm, for which he formed and administered dozens of public financing districts throughout California.

 Mr. Schmidt earned a B.A. in Economics and a Specialization in Computing from the University of California, Los Angeles.